 I think that this cabin heat thing is the main reason for the second alternator, as it was connected directly to it.
-My belief is the truck was probably programmed to turn the second alternators voltage up when it kicked on.
+My belief is the truck was probably programmed to turn the voltage of the second alternator up when it kicked on.

 Why the Second Alternator Didn’t Work